 Belize may be small in size (just a tad larger than New Jersey), but it possesses a mighty wide range of enviable attributes: the second-longest barrier reef in the world, dozens of significant Mayan ruins, an extensive cave network available for exploration, thousands of acres of pristine rainforest, and a surprisingly wide array of luxury resorts (several owned by Francis Ford Coppola).
 Belize is serious about preservation, too: Fully one quarter of the country is designated as a marine or nature reserve.
 Part of the British Commonwealth, Belize’s official language is English, so communication is simple.
 But getting around on your own is not: Many of the roads are unpaved, and signage is seriously lacking.
 It takes a savvy local expert to weave the right mix of scheduled and charter puddle-jumper flights, private drivers, and water taxis or private catamarans to make the most of your time, and to suss out which lodges and resorts will be right for you (even some high-end properties lack in-room Wi-Fi or air conditioning).
 Write to us and we can recommend the right local expert for your particular trip goals.

-For a WOW Belize trip, expect to spend a minimum of $700 per day for two travelers, which includes accommodations, private transportation, and some meals and activities.
+Pricing tip: For a WOW Belize trip, expect to spend at least $700 per day for two travelers, which includes accommodations, private transportation, and some meals and activities.